Esri/mapbook-ios/docs/index.md

 ### Packaging for consumption

-In order for this data to be consumed within the Mapbook app, it had to first be published as an .mmpk or ([mobile map package](http://pro.arcgis.com/en/pro-app/help/sharing/overview/mobile-map-package.htm)).
+In order for this data to be consumed within Offline Mapbook, it had to first be published as an .mmpk or ([mobile map package](http://pro.arcgis.com/en/pro-app/help/sharing/overview/mobile-map-package.htm)).
 An .mmpk file can either be hosted on a portal and downloaded automatically prior to running the app or, in this case, side-loaded onto the device and placed beside the app prior to running it.
-This subsection describes using the [Create Mobile Map Package](http://pro.arcgis.com/en/pro-app/tool-reference/data-management/create-mobile-map-package.htm) geoprocessing tool specifically for the purpose of packaging the data that was created for the Offline Mapbook app.
+This subsection describes using the [Create Mobile Map Package](http://pro.arcgis.com/en/pro-app/tool-reference/data-management/create-mobile-map-package.htm) geoprocessing tool specifically for the purpose of packaging the data that was created for Offline Mapbook.

 #### Including multiple maps

-Because multiple maps were authored to be used for the Offline Mapbook app, multiple maps had to be specified when running the Create Mobile Map Package tool.
+Because multiple maps were authored to be used for Offline Mapbook, multiple maps had to be specified when running the Create Mobile Map Package tool.
 The first parameter of the tool is 'Input Map' and can accommodate for the specification of multiple entries.
 By default, each dropdown will present a list of maps that exist within the current ArcGIS Pro project.
 For this mobile-map-packaging, each of the three maps was specified once.

 <img src="/docs/images/multiple-maps-mmpk.png" width="900"  />